cncf/cncf-fuzzing/README.md

 This repository is related to fuzzing of CNCF projects.
 It holds fuzzers as well as documentation on fuzzing

 ## CNCF projects and fuzzing
 Fuzzing is a technique for automating stress testing of applications and many CNCF projects use fuzzing to catch reliability and security issues.
-Integrating fuzzing into a project can take much effort and is often done as a given project matures, and fuzzing infrastructure will usually have to be maintained in parallel with the progress of a given software.

-Example CNCF projects that use fuzzing
+Some example CNCF projects that use fuzzing include:
 - Envoy
 - Fluent-bit
 - Linkerd2-proxy